Sebastianhju/Runeterra-5e/Rules/Runes.md

 **Charges**: This rune has four charges, you regain all charges at the end of a long rest.

 Whenever you take damage you can spend two charges to reduce the damage by an amount equal to four times your proficiency bonus.
-You can only do this once per instance of damage.  nm
+You can only do this once per instance of damage.

 ---